pgdogdev/docs/docs/features/plugins/index.md

 The [`Context`](https://docsrs.pgdog.dev/pgdog_plugin/context/struct.Context.html) struct provides the following information:

 - Number of shards in the database cluster
-- Does the cluster have replicas
+- Does the cluster have replicas?
 - The Abstract Syntax Tree (AST) of the statement, parsed by `pg_query`
-- Parameter values, if statement is prepared
+- Parameter values, if the statement is prepared

 #### Outputs